zuhlke/engineering-posts/drafts/three-trees-in-flutter.md

 }
 ```

-In Flutter, a widget gets rebuilt when its internal state changes or when its parent widget requests a rebuild.
+In Flutter, a Widget gets rebuilt when its internal state changes or when its parent widget requests a rebuild.
 Here are some common scenarios that trigger widget rebuilds:

-- Initial build: When a widget is first inserted into the widget tree-
+- Initial build: When a Widget is first inserted into the widget tree.
-- State changes: If a widget's internal state changes, because of user interactions or an network respons.
+- State changes: If a Widget's internal state changes, because of user interactions or an network response.
 - InheritedWidget changes: Widgets can receive data changes from ancestor widgets.
 - Layout changes: If the layout constraints of a widget changes, e.g. the oriantation of a device changes.
-- Widget tree updates: If a widget's parent requests a rebuild.
+- Widget tree updates: If a Widget's parent requests a rebuild.
-- Animation updates: If a widget includes an animation, it typically rebuilds on every frame.
+- Animation updates: If a Widget includes an animation, it typically rebuilds on every frame.

-As you can see, widgets get rebuild a lot.
+As you can see, Widgets get rebuild a lot.
 That's why they need to be extremly lightweight.

 # The three trees in Flutter